If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 If you keep trimming the truth, withdrawing when life gets dark, protecting respect, renaming compromise, delaying responsibility, and feeling exhausted from maintaining appearances, you're probably managing an image instead of walking in truth.

 That passage matters because truth and grace are not enemies.
-Walking in the light is not public spectacle.
-It's honest life before God and honest life with the right people.
-It's where fellowship and cleansing meet.
+Walking in the light is not public spectacle; it's honest life before God and with the right people.
+It's where we experience rich fellowship and cleansing.

 Naming a pattern, not reducing you to it

 Before we get into the signs, let's clear something up: this article is not trying to pin a label on you.
 It's trying to name a pattern.
-A man can be struggling and still be honest.
-The danger is when he starts protecting an image instead of telling the truth.
+We can be struggling and still be honest.
+The danger is when we start protecting an image instead of telling the truth.
 That's where secrecy grows, brotherhood weakens, and real repentance gets delayed.

 And secrecy makes all of it worse.

-A man may carry something he has never known how to say out loud.
-He may feel ashamed, confused, or split inside.
+You may be carrying something you've never known how to say out loud.
+This may produce feelings of shame, confusion, or a divided heart.
 The answer is not pretending harder.
 The answer is truth.
 Truth before God.
 Truth with a trusted brother.
 Truth with someone you owe the truth.
-Truth makes repentance possible and refuses to let shame become identity.
+Truth makes repentance possible and refuses to let shame become our identity.

 Sign 1: You tell edited versions of the truth